mwillsey/mwillsey.github.io/index.md

 - The [egg](https://egraphs-good.github.io) project uses e-graphs to build new kinds of program optimizers.
-  - See also the Github pages for [egg](https://github.com/egraphs-good/egg) and [egglog](https://github.com/egraphs-good/egglog).
+  - See also the GitHub pages for [egg](https://github.com/egraphs-good/egg) and [egglog](https://github.com/egraphs-good/egglog).
 - The [EGRAPHS Community](https://egraphs.org/),